The battle against dogmatism

 Harmonia Philosophica has for a long time now fought the battle against dogmatism.
 And as we all know, dogmatism is now bred inside the realms of science, which serves as the new religion of our ages.
 To that end, I have managed to comment on every important science or technological or societal advancement, trying to pinpoint the philosophical dogmatism hidden behind the nice headlines, so that everyone can see what is in front of their eyes.

 In an effort to keep aesthetic quality standards high and at the same time continue to expose dogmatism in today’s modern ways of thinking, this philosophy portal will maintain here a comprehensive centralized list of worldwide news headlines which are based on any kind of dogmatic beliefs.
 This list will be updated on a regular basis and will at the end contain all science/ technological/ society news that undermine the free thinking of people by covertly using dogmas which claiming they are “objective”.
+Needless to say that this is not an article against science per se.
+Proper, correct science (as it used to be exercised by the great scientists of the past) is a form of thinking that can be extremely helpful.
+Proper science accepts all kinds of arguments, is based on data, intuition and logic and does not discredit opinions for simply being “religious” without giving explanations.
+Unfortunately today’s science has turned into mere scientism and that is what this page is fighting against.

 The list will describe in a few words the dogma behind every specific headline and related links in the Harmonia Philosophica philosophy portal for further analysis, so as to help readers understand what is the problem with these news themselves.